tstirrat15/graphql-exploration/README.md

 # graphql-exploration
 A toy project to look at how graphql and REST concepts differ.

+## Getting this running
+`docker-compose up` should give you most of it.

+You'll have to manually create a `personal_shopper` table in the postgres DB, though.

 ## Some notes on GraphQL

 ### Advantages